pogo61/Dropbox-API-Hook/README.md

 ### Create Your Own Integration with the Google Sheets API
 The Hello World operation is one simple way of integrating or extending your API's.
-Take a look at the [Google Sheets API Integration](https://github.com/pogo61/Google-Sheets-API-Integration). this will give you a deeper inderstanding of the richness of our gateway product in integrating to API's
+Take a look at the [Dropbox API Integration](https://github.com/pogo61/Dropbox-API-Integration).
+This will give you a deeper inderstanding of the richness of our gateway product in integrating to API's

 ### Modify and Build
 In the event you need to change the API Hook.
 Here are the instructions to do so.